ieviev/fsil/readme.md

 ####

-I love F# for high performance programming and i've found this little utils library very useful as it makes high-level generic F# a little more feasible without punishing the user performance-wise.
+I love F# for high performance programming and this makes high-level generic F# a little more feasible without punishing the user performance-wise.
-An interesting piece of trivia about this is that the functions in this library compile down to **exactly the same implementation as the resolved generic** so `iter f x` to the compiler is **identical** to `ValueOption.iter f x`.
+The functions in this library compile down to **exactly the same form as the (optimal) resolved implementation** so `iter f x` to the compiler is **identical** to `ValueOption.iter f x`.

 You can also define your own implementations for `iter` and `map` as static members. here is an example for a Tree, for documentation just look at the [source code itself](./src/fsil/Library.fs).